Polymer/old-docs-site/docs/polymer/styling.md

 cannot be defined in a `<style scoped>`.
 Therefore, they will not work in Shadow DOM.
 Instead, you'll need to declare their definitions outside the element.

-Stylesheets in an HTML import are included in the main document automatically.
-Whenever possible, use a stylesheet to make styles global:
+Stylesheets and `<style>` elements in an HTML import are included in the main document automatically:

     <link rel="stylesheet" href="animations.css">